Female Hair Transplant

 Post-operatively, after either a strip procedure or an FUE, instructions are given to help in the recovery and healing of the new follicles from the female hair transplant.
 Scabs or crusts will form on the new grafts.
 These are best soaked off.
 Swelling, aching, and tightness may occur on the forehead and around the eyes, but this is temporary.

-Female Hair Transplant Follow-Up Procedures
+How Many Female Hair Transplant Procedures Should You Have?

 Real Female Hair Transplant Before & After Photos